 Your Homeowner's Policy

-If you have both policies with the same insurance company, however, the insurer may waive one of the deductibles.
-So, it's definitely worth considering putting all of your policies with one company.
+Your insurer may waive one of the deductibles if you have both policies with the same company, so it could be worth thinking about putting all of your policies with one insurer.

 Making insurance claims might increase your premium at renewal time as well.